 Standard of performance - the degree of skill or proficiency with which a student demonstrates a learning outcome.
-WASC Standard 2, CFR 2.2a, requires institutions to report on their students' levels of performance at or near the time of graduation in five core competencies: writing, oral communication, quantitative reasoning, critical thinking, and information literacy.
+WSCUC Standard 2, CFR 2.2a, requires institutions to report on their students' levels of performance at or near the time of graduation in five core competencies: writing, oral communication, quantitative reasoning, critical thinking, and information literacy.
 Standards of performance are set by faculty and other educators on campus.
+Standards of accreditation - standards of accreditation are the principles used as a basis for judgment in accreditation reviews.
+WSCUC has four Standards that flow from three Core Commitments.
+They are used to guide institutions in assessing institutional performance, to identify areas needing improvement, and to serve as the basis for judgment of the institution by evaluation teams and WSCUC.